 Gather the ingredients.

 Heat the vegetable oil in a deep, heavy skillet or large saucepan over medium-low heat.
 Add the chopped onion and diced celery and cook for about 3 to 4 minutes, stirring frequently.
 Add the bell pepper strips and garlic; continue cooking for 2 minutes.

 Add the zucchini, basil, butter, salt, pepper, sugar, and Worcestershire sauce to the sauteed vegetable mixture.
 Add the Tabasco sauce, if using.
 Increase the heat to medium and continue cooking for 4 minutes.

 Add the fresh or canned tomatoes and cook for 6 to 10 minutes longer.
 Taste and season with salt, as needed.

 Transfer the zucchini and tomatoes to a serving dish and sprinkle with Parmesan cheese, if desired.
 Or pass the Parmesan cheese at the table.

-Make this a main dish and serve it over rice.
-Top with the Parmesan cheese or a shredded cheese of your choice.
+- Make this a main dish and serve it over rice.
+Top with the Parmesan cheese or shredded cheese of your choice.

 - Ladle the zucchini and tomatoes onto plates and top with baked halibut fillets or baked or sauteed chicken breasts.